Gilad Shalit prisoner exchange: Controversy among the Israeli public

-During the time period in which Shalit was in captivity the Shalit issue became a highly debated and controversial matter within the Israeli public.
-Following the calls from terror victims widows in 2009 to release the killers of their loved ones in exchange for Shalit, Ze'ev Rapp, the father of the late Helena Rapp, publicly expressed his strong objection:"Those who support this move don't understand the grief they're causing us.
+During the time period in which Shalit was in captivity, the Shalit issue became a highly debated and controversial matter within the Israeli public.
+Following the calls from terror victims' widows in 2009 to release the killers of their loved ones in exchange for Shalit, Ze'ev Rapp, the father of the late Helena Rapp, publicly expressed his strong objection:"Those who support this move don't understand the grief they're causing us.
 The memory of our loved ones cries out from beneath the earth for revenge.
 Blood is pouring from our heart and soul; stop bringing up these "bleeding hearts" ideas. [...]
 Stop drinking our blood!"

 The Israeli press also extensively debated this issue.
 Israeli analyst Dan Schueftan has called the possible swap deal "the greatest significant victory for terrorism that Israel has made possible since its establishment".
 Daniel Bar-Tal, a professor of political psychology at Tel Aviv University, said "Here we see the basic dilemmas between the individual and the collective, and we see victim pitted against victim.
 Gilad Shalit is a victim who was violently kidnapped, in a way that Israelis do not consider to be a normative means of struggle.
 Therefore, one side says, he should be returned at any price.
 But the families of those killed in terrorist attacks and the people who were wounded in those attacks are victims, too, and they say that no price should be paid to the murderers.
 And it is truly a dilemma, because no side is right, and no side is wrong."
 Others believe that the disagreement among Israelis represents rifts and changes within Israeli society.
 Attorney Dalia Gavriely-Nur, a lecturer at Bar-Ilan University, says that the camp opposing the prisoners deal is holding onto a view of society, in which the individual was expected to sacrifice himself for the good of society; the camp supporting the prisoner release is expressing a shift to a more privatized society.

 The debate over this issue was also reflected amongst others in the Israeli cabinet meeting in which the agreement was approved, after being supported by 26 ministers and opposed by three ministers—Avigdor Lieberman, Moshe Ya'alon, and Uzi Landau who said "... this deal is a triumph for terror and [is] detrimental to Israel's security and deterrence".

 Implementation of the Gilad Shalit prisoner exchange

-The agreement is implemented in two stages:
+The agreement was implemented in two stages: